Notesmyfoot

 Conclusion

-History is the discipline which engulfs the essence of all the subjects as every subject holds its own history for the people to know the base.
-Aligarh Muslim University has effectively focused on the history department and its development with the ratification of so many people and its root was created by Sir Syed Ahmad Khan himself.
-Hence, today the department has its old and long history of developments or modifications.
-Today, the world knows the department and its professors like Irfan Habib, who not only exercised his knowledge in this institution but all over the world.
-The various researches and studies are carried out here at a huge level and hence the department is thriving and we can say history department, AMU is still in the great process of creating notable history of eminent works of its own.
+History is the discipline which engulfs the essence of all the subjects as every subject holds its history for the people to know the base.
+Aligarh Muslim University has effectively focused on the history department and its development with the ratification of so many people.
+Its root was created by Sir Syed Ahmad Khan himself.
+Hence, today the department has a long history of developments or modifications.